 All educational programmes in special needs education are covered by the Norwegian regulations relating to suitability assessment in higher education.
-Everyone who is in contact with students at the Department of Special Needs Education (ISP) has the right to deliver a notification of concern/notification of doubt about the suitability of a particular student who does not meet the necessary conditions to exercise the profession.
+Everyone who is in contact with students at the Department of Special Needs Education (ISP) has the right to deliver a notification of doubt about the suitability of a particular student who does not meet the necessary conditions to exercise the profession.

 What is a suitability assessment?